tomzx/blog.tomrochette.com-content/agi/a-procedure-for-writing-programs/article.md

   status: in progress
 ---

+## Context

 ## Learned in this study

 ## Things to explore
 * What are the steps one goes through when writing a program/algorithm to solve a specific problem?

 # Overview
 When I want to write a program, may it be small or big, I generally approach it in a top down fashion.
-This means I first go over the high level concepts that I will need to make it work.
-Then I go into each concepts and break them down until I get to the implementation details.
+This means I first go over the high level concepts that I will need to make my program work.
+Then I drill down into each concept and break it down until I get to the implementation details.

 Here's a list of the many things that are considered while writing a program: